 Perhaps you’re curious about joining a loop giveaway but want to get some more information first.
 Or…maybe you’re thinking about hosting your own giveaway but don’t know where to start.
 I’ve had first-hand experience in both scenarios and today I’m answering all of your questions about loop giveaways!

-LOOP, SCHMOOP.
-WHAT THE HELL IS A LOOP GIVEAWAY?
+WHAT IS A LOOP GIVEAWAY, ANYWAY?

 A Loop Giveaway is a contest of sorts, usually held on Instagram and hosted by a number of bloggers, brands and/or stores.
 If you are one of the giveaway hosts, you will be required to either chip in a monetary amount to purchase the item(s) being featured or donate an item you already own.
 Typically, bloggers chip in to buy a gift package or a gift card, while brands and stores may chip in an actual item from their stock.